FDD Review for Franchisees

-Before buying a franchise, franchisees receive a Franchise Disclosure Document (FDD) for review.
+Before buying a franchise, franchisees receive a Franchise Disclosure Document (FDD).
 The FDD is required under federal and state law to enable franchisees to make informed decisions about whether to purchase the franchise.
 This documentation is crucial to protecting franchisees and they should seek legal representation to ensure they are well-informed before entering into an agreement.

 Owning a franchise is a long-term relationship and it is important to work with a franchisor who is trustworthy, has a good track record, and is financially stable.
 In addition, franchisees must understand how their businesses may be affected by the franchisor’s requirements.
 The FDD provides extensive information about the franchisor, the franchise system, and the franchisee’s initial investment so franchisees know what they are getting into before buying the franchise.